Tree-based Implementation of the Small Matrix Path Integral for System-Bath Dynamics: Introduction

 Another idea to simulate the system-bath dynamics is to approximate the dynamics by ignoring the long memory effects so that the system depends only on a finite time in the history.
 This type of approaches includes the classical iterative quasi-adiabatic propagator path integral (i-QuAPI) \cite{makri1992improved,makri1995tensor1,makri1995tensor2}, which is efficient when the decay of the memory kernel is fast.
 However, the i-QuAPI method still has to record the contribution of all the paths within the memory length, leading to prohibitively large memory cost when the time nonlocality is long.
-Some improvements have been developed in the past decades to reduce the memory cost, among which the blip-summed decomposition \cite{makri2014blip,makri2017blip} reduces the memory cost by ignoring the paths with small contributions, and the differential equation based path integral (DEBPI) studies the continuous form of i-QuAPI and formulates a differential equation system \cite{wang2022differential}.
+Some improvements have been developed in the past decades to reduce the memory cost, among which the blip-summed decomposition \cite{makri2014blip,makri2016blip} reduces the memory cost by ignoring the paths with small contributions, and the differential equation based path integral (DEBPI) studies the continuous form of i-QuAPI and formulates a differential equation system \cite{wang2022differential}.
 Recently, the small matrix decomposition of the path integral (SMatPI) \cite{makri2020small1,makri2020small2,makri2021small1,makri2021small2} successfully overcomes the exponential scaling of the memory cost while preserving the accuracy of i-QuAPI.
 In this approach, the memory cost scales only linearly with the memory length, leading to a very efficient method for the system-bath dynamics.

 The SMatPI method can also be considered as a discrete form of the Nakajima-Zwanzig generalized quantum master equation (GQME) \cite{nakajima1958quantum,zwanzig1960ensemble,shi2003new,zhang2006nonequilibrium}, an integro-differential equation with a memory kernel describing the non-Markovian effects.
-Formally, the SMatPI method is similar to the transfer tensor method (TTM) \cite{cerrillo2014non,buser2017initial,chen2020non}, which also has a time-convolution form.
+Formally, the SMatPI method is similar to the transfer tensor method (TTM) \cite{cerrillo2014nonmarkovian,buser2017initial,chen2020non}, which also has a time-convolution form.
 When the time step $\dt$ tends to zero, the SMatPI and the TTM both converge to the GQME \cite{makri2020small1}, while the special structure of the SMatPI allows it to converge more effectively than the TTM.
+Both methods allow extension to more complicated models such as chain models \cite{makri2021small4,wang2023real}.